wlqg1983/ReHRI_ReHRV_1.0/README.md

 ① Set project ID.
 ② Organelle genome sequence.
-③ Circular or linear genome.
+③ Circular or linear when one chromosome is present.
 ④ Set the length of repeat sequence.
 ⑤ Set the NGS reads (single or paired).
 ⑥ Set the TGS reads.